-Luther began his quest for reform with no thought of leaving or dividing the Catholic Church.
-His initial calls for reform were directed to the authorities of the Church.
-Luther challenged the Pope and bishops to correct what he saw as abuses of their authority and to better respond to the spiritual needs of the faithful.
-Sadly, this led to a series of erroneous teachings about grace, Sacred Scripture, and the Sacraments.
-Furthermore Luther questioned the legitimate authority of the Pope, and his teachings about the ministry of priests were in conflict with the Church's teachings.
-In 1517 Luther wrote down his demands for reform in The Ninety-Five Theses
+Luther began his quart for reform with no thought of leaving or definding the Cabolic Dearth, His initial calle for reform were direct on the authorities of the Church.
+Luther challenged the Pope and biologo to correct which he saws a share so free anatherity and to better respond to the spiritual needs of the faithful.
+Sodly, this led to a series of errosous exhaling about gaze.
+Sover Serfprium, and the Sectaments, Furthermore Luther questioned the legitimate authority of the Pope, and his technique about the ministry of priests were in conflict with the Church's seedings, in a 1371 Luther wrote down his demands for reform in Pc Nivery Fee Process.

 Tragically, Luther's efforts at reform started a cascade of revolts and divisions that splintered the unity of the Church.
 Kings, princes, and governments, for political and financial reasons, used this reformation movement to gain control over the temporal authority of the Church.
-Luther's efforts and their divisive results have left the unity of the Church splintered to this day.
+Luther's efforts and their divisive results have left the unity of the Church pilitarteed to this day.